 Per FLPMA Section 512(c)(4)(A), the agency shall jointly develop with the Department of the Interior (DOI) Bureau of Land Management (BLM) a consolidated and coordinated process for the review and approval of proposed operating plans and agreements.
 This process should include timelines and benchmarks for (1) the submission of agency comments on the proposed plans or agreements and schedules for final decision; (2) the timely review of modification of the plans or agreements in cases in which modifications are necessary; (3) a process for modifying plans or agreements in a prompt manner if changed conditions necessitate such a modification; and (4) a process that ensures, to the maximum extent practicable, prompt agency review and approval of plans or agreements within 120 days from the date the plan or agreement is submitted.

-Given the linear nature of electric cooperative transmission and distribution infrastructure, facilities transverse myriad landscapes which can include both NFS and BLM-managed lands.
+Given the linear nature of electric transmission and distribution infrastructure, facilities transverse myriad landscapes which can include both NFS and BLM-managed lands.
 It is imperative that the Forest Service and BLM work together to develop and implement this joint process, as envisioned by Congress, for consistent inter- and intra-agency implementation.
-NRECA urges the agency to have this process in place concurrent with the publication of the final rule to ensure timely, efficient, and consistent reviews and approvals.
+The Associations urge the agency to have this process in place concurrent with the publication of the final rule to ensure timely, efficient, and consistent reviews and approvals.
 Any delay in developing and implementing this joint process will result in delays in approving proposed plans and agreements, thereby threatening the safe, reliable operation of electric systems and ability to mitigate fire hazards.
-Further, NRECA encourages the agency to be transparent with the process so that electric co-ops and other stakeholders understand agency expectations upfront.
+Further, the Associations encourage the agency to be transparent with the process so that its members and other stakeholders understand agency expectations upfront.
 Such transparency will also aid in holding the agency accountable in meeting the review and approval timelines set by Congress.

 Train Agency Personnel on Electric System Requirements.

 Congress has encouraged the agency to work in consultation with the electric utility industry to develop a program to train field personnel involved in vegetation management decisions relating to electric transmission and distribution facilities.
 The training should help agency personnel understand electric utility obligations to maintain a safe and reliable electric system, including compliance with relevant reliability standards and fire safety requirements.
 There is an on-going loss of institutional knowledge and expertise regarding these issues given the large number of agency personnel reaching retirement eligibility coupled with high staff turnover.
-By linking the skills of electric co-op experts and agency field staff, the goals of both parties can be better met – ensuring the safe, reliable, and affordable delivery of electricity, while sustaining the health, diversity, and productivity of the Nation’s forests and grasslands.
+By linking the skills of utility experts and agency field staff, the goals of both parties can be better met – ensuring the safe, reliable, and affordable delivery of electricity, while sustaining the health, diversity, and productivity of the Nation’s forests and grasslands.

-NRECA and its members are committed to continuing to build collaborative partnerships with the agency, including assisting with developing utility-specific training programs and materials for field staff.
-NRECA members have also offered to meet with their respective local agency staff to share information regarding a general overview of the co-op system, typical vegetation management and O&M practices, and compliance requirements.
-These trainings could be tailored to best suit the needs of the local co-op, community, and Forest Service unit.
+The Associations are committed to continuing to build collaborative partnerships with the agency, including assisting with developing utility-specific training programs and materials for field staff.
+The Associations members have also offered to meet with their respective local agency staff to share information regarding a general overview of the electric system, typical vegetation management and O&M practices, and compliance requirements.
+These trainings could be tailored to best suit the needs of the local utility, community, and Forest Service unit.
 We believe working hand-in-hand with open communication and an understanding of each parties’ mission will help allow for more efficient and consistent approvals of plans and agreements going forward.
-NRECA and its members look forward to working with the agency to meet Congress’ expectation.
+The Associations look forward to working with the agency to meet Congress’ expectation.

-Minimize the Need for Case-by-Case Approvals.
+Minimize the Need for Case-by-Case Approvals and Specify Timeframes.